 The way we talk about sexual misconduct, abuse, harassment, coercion and assault within the music industry feels, in many ways, short-sighted.
 When abusers are outed and accusations are believed (if they are believed), conversation turns to consequence and anger, resentment for the past and concern for the future.
-What will become of Pinegrove or Brand New or Pierce the Veil?
+What will become of Pinegrove or R. Kelly or Pierce the Veil?
 (Those are only a few artist names from the last week of accusations.
 There are countless others.)
 What will happen to their fans?
-Most importantly, what will happen to the women and men who were taken advantage of?
+Most importantly, what will become of the survivors?

 These situations are, more often than not, impossibly challenging to navigate, leaving us with more questions than answers.
 Here at TrackRecord, we’ve been wondering what steps we can take as ethical, inclusive music fans and professionals.
 We believe victims and are aware that many will not.
 How can assault be addressed after an abuser is outed within our industry?
 What happens when the news cycle moves on, distracted by the next tragedy?